saswatigi/Putting-the-Cure-into-Strategic-Procurement/README.md

 Delete rows with:
 * Supplier Name as 'Unknown'
 * Total Price <= $0
-* Item Name as blank of 'confidential'
+* Item Name as blank or 'confidential'
 * Segment as blank

 Bottom 20% of categories by line item frequency where placed into either Other Services or Other Goods.